Start with the old day

 Follow reviewed orders into fulfilment, delivery and finance context.

-Bring real customer examples into the demo so you can see Porosi against your actual products, accounts and staff workflow.
 Build a scorecard from your own order channels before accepting a provider's proof at face value.

 Document order sources, retyping work, corrections and invoice cleanup in the current workflow.